Sikandar897/Sikandar897/README.md

 # 💫 About Me:
-Hello World! 👋,<br>Its Alexender Flutter Developer at @logicsten with a solid background of over 1 year in crafting and maintaining cutting-edge mobile applications.
+Hello World! 👋,<br>This is Alexender Flutter Developer with a solid background of more then one year in crafting and maintaining cutting-edge mobile applications.
 Adept at leveraging Flutter's expressive UI toolkit and reactive framework to deliver seamless cross-platform experiences.
-Proficient in both frontend design and backend integration, I stay attuned to the latest Flutter advancements and design patterns.
-Eager to further refine my skills and propel my career forward in the dynamic realm of Flutter app development. currently i am working on a service provider apps for a UK Companies TeleYork, IjWirless, zisfone and talkdaily.
+Proficient in both frontend design and backend integration, Eager to further refine my skills and propel my career forward in the dynamic realm of Flutter app development.

 ## 🌐 Socials: